-The final outcome of the aggregation of distributions is less straightforward than it may seem, and it requires empirical examination.
+The final outcome of the combination of country distributions is less straightforward than it may seem, and it requires empirical examination.
 To a large extent, this paper can be viewed as an exercise of aggregation.
 We show how changing the geographical level of analysis affects the measurement of inequality.
 In the case of the Middle East, the concept of nation-state may not be the most meaningful lens through which we can analyze the concentration of income.
-The total population of the region (about 410 million in 2016) is comparable to Western Europe (420 million) or the United States (320 million), and is characterized by a relatively large degree of cultural, linguistic and religious homogeneity (at least as compared to these other world regions).
+The total population of the region (about 410 million in 2016) is comparable to Western Europe (420 million) or the United States (320 million), and is characterized by a relatively large degree of cultural, linguistic and religious homogeneity (at least as compared to these other ones).

-Even more strikingly, when we integrate Eastern European countries to Western Europe, thereby looking at a total regional population over 570 million, we find that total inequality rises only moderately.
+Even more strikingly, when we integrate Eastern and Western Europe, thereby looking at a population of over 570 million, we find that total inequality rises only moderately.
 For instance, the top 10% income share rises from 37% in Western Europe to 39% for total Europe (vs. 64% in the Middle East).
-In other words, putting together Bulgaria and Germany does raise inequality levels, as expected, but it does so in a relatively moderate manner, at least as compared to the enormous inequality levels observed in the Middle East.
-How much is due to the various institutional features of Europe (such as free mobility or regional development funds), and the lack thereof in the Middle East, is an interesting issue, which falls well beyond the scope of the present paper.
+In other words, putting together Bulgaria and Germany does raise inequality levels, as expected, but moderately, at least as compared to the enormous inequality levels observed in the Middle East.
+How much is due to the various institutional features of Europe (such as free mobility or regional development funds), and the lack thereof in the Middle East, is an interesting issue, which falls beyond the scope of the present paper.
+In any case, we feel that such regional comparisons are legitimate and to some extent informative - as much as the usual inequality comparisons between nation-states.

-In any case, we feel that such regional comparisons are legitimate and to some extent informative - at least as much as the usual inequality comparisons between nation-states.
 Both types of comparisons seem to capture complementary and valuable dimensions of individual perceptions about inequality.

-This paper is part of a broader project, namely the World Inequality Database (WID.world), that attempts to produce annual distributional statistics - and possibly micro data on income and wealth distributions - that are comparable across countries (Alvaredo et al. 2016).
-For this, we follow a common methodology that involves the combination of national accounts, surveys, and fiscal data in a consistent manner to produce distributional national accounts.
-The methodology was already applied for the United States (Saez and Zucman, 2016; Piketty, Saez and Zucman, 2016), France (Garbinti, Goupille-Lebret and Piketty, 2016, 2017), China (Piketty, Yang and Zucman, 2017) and Russia (Novokmet, Piketty and Zucman, 2017).
-Although there are similarities across countries regarding methods, lessons can be drawn from country-specific cases to help produce new databases for future works, in a context of scarcity of data.
+This paper is part of a broader project, the World Inequality Database (WID.world), that attempts to produce annual distributional statistics - and possibly micro data on income and wealth distributions - that are comparable across countries (Alvaredo et al. 2016).
+For this, we follow common methods that involve the combination of national accounts, surveys, and fiscal registries in a consistent manner to produce distributional national accounts.
+The method has already been applied to the United States (Piketty, Saez and Zucman, 2016), France (Garbinti, Goupille and Piketty 2016, 2017), China (Piketty, Yang and Zucman, 2017) and Russia (Novokmet, Piketty and Zucman, 2017).
+Although there are similarities across countries, lessons can be drawn from specific cases to help produce new databases for future works, in a context of scarcity of data.

 The rest of this paper is organized as follows.
 In section 2, we relate our work to the existing literature on income inequality in the Middle East and at the global level.
-Section 3 describes our main data sources, concepts, and methodology.
-In Section 4, we present our main results on the evolution of income inequality in the Middle East, and we also compare our series to other countries.
-Section 5 provides concluding comments.
+Section 3 describes our main data sources, concepts, and methods.
+In Section 4, we present our main results on the evolution of income inequality in the Middle East, and also compare our series to other countries.
+Section 5 provides the conclusions.
 This paper is supplemented by an extensive online appendix that includes all the raw data and codes, and also presents additional results and robustness checks.